lobocv/simplerr/README.md

 error and does not need to be logged as such.
 With `simplerr`, it is possible to mark an error as `benign`, which allows logging middleware to detect and log the error at a less severe level such as `INFO`.

-Errors can be marked benign by either using the `Benign()` or `BenignReason()` mutators.
+Errors can be marked benign by either using the [`Benign()`](https://pkg.go.dev/github.com/lobocv/simplerr#SimpleError.Benign) or [`BenignReason()`](https://pkg.go.dev/github.com/lobocv/simplerr#SimpleError.BenignReason) mutators.
 The latter also attaches a reason why the error was marked benign.
-To detect benign errors, use the `IsBenign()` function which looks for any benign errors in the chain of errors.
+To detect benign errors, use the [`IsBenign()`](https://pkg.go.dev/github.com/lobocv/simplerr#IsBenign) function which looks for any benign errors in the chain of errors.

 ### Silent Errors

-Similar to benign errors, an error can be marked as silent using the `Silent()` mutator to indicate to logging middleware to not log this error at all.
+Similar to benign errors, an error can be marked as silent using the [`Silence()`](https://pkg.go.dev/github.com/lobocv/simplerr#SimpleError.Silence) mutator to indicate to logging middleware to not log this error at all.
 This is useful in situations where a very high amount of benign errors are flooding the logs.
-To detect silent errors, use the `IsSilent()` function which looks for any silent errors in the chain of errors.
+To detect silent errors, use the [`IsSilent()`](https://pkg.go.dev/github.com/lobocv/simplerr#IsSilent) function which looks for any silent errors in the chain of errors.

 ### Changing Error Formatting

-The default formatting of the error string can be changed by modifying the `simplerr.Formatter` variable.
+The default formatting of the error string can be changed by modifying the [`simplerr.Formatter`](https://pkg.go.dev/github.com/lobocv/simplerr#Formatter) variable.
 For example, to use a new line to separate the message and the wrapped error you can do:

 ```go